- About OJA

 - Community Based Support

 He and his wife, Lisa, have four daughters and two sons.
-A native Oklahoman, he is a graduate of Oklahoma State University with a bachelor’s degree in agricultural economics.
-He has completed all course work for a Masters in Administrative Leadership from the University of Oklahoma with the thesis remaining.
+A native Oklahoman, he is a graduate of Oklahoma State University with a bachelor’s degree in agricultural economics and earned a master of arts in administrative leadership from the University of Oklahoma.